 Since October of 2008, GMFB has received millions if pounds of food and product.
 Most of that food comes in on large trucks and the receiving docks ensure that the food moves efficiently from the trucks to the receiving and storage areas in the warehouse.

-Georgia Mountain Food Bank is currently delivering fresh food and product to partner agencies in Lumpkin and Union counties.
+Georgia Mountain Food Bank is currently delivering fresh food and product to partner agencies in all five counties of our service area.
 With increased storage capacity in the facility, GMFB needs adequate refrigerated transportation and experienced drivers to get the fresh food and produce to the rural areas.
 As the number of partner agencies and feeding organizations increase in more rural areas, the number of deliveries needed is increasing as well.

 The meeting room is used for volunteer training, community meetings, agency advisory meetings, product training and board meetings.
 The room is equipped with presentation and sound equipment.
 Also, the room has been furnished to accommodate meal service for a variety of group sizes.